sonobi-ucf-hackathon/social_blog_dataset/README.md

 * Can you recommend some interesting bloggers whom a blogger can follow and send friend requests?

 * Is there any gender difference?
 Can you predict a blogger's gender from contribution?
-(Example gender differences in wikipedia editing http://people.ischool.berkeley.edu/~coye/Pubs/Articles/GenderWikiSym2011.pdf)
+(Example: gender differences in wikipedia editing http://people.ischool.berkeley.edu/~coye/Pubs/Articles/GenderWikiSym2011.pdf)

 * Can you predict blogger churn or retention in the community?